menna566/Audio-classification-/README.md

 ![Alt text](https://github.com/menna566/Audio-classification-/blob/main/lstm.png)

-in the future work we will solve the overfitting problem but we have fornow CNN Model as the best
+in the future work we will solve the overfitting problem but we have for now CNN Model as the Good one